nicholasdille/container-slides/160_gitlab_ci/270_renovate/exercise.md

         --token ${RENOVATE_TOKEN} \
         ${CI_PROJECT_PATH}
     ```
-1. Create a scheduled pipeline and define a variable `RENOVATE` with the value `true`
+1. Create a scheduled pipeline and define a variable `RENOVATE` with a non-empty value

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.